skramm/homog2d/docs/homog2d_manual.md

 ```

 For containers, a second generic function is provided that has as third argument a `std::function`.
-This is useful to enable having different drawing properties (think: color) for each element:
+This is useful to enable having different drawing properties (think: color) for each element of the set:
 ```C++
 void draw( img::Image<U>& img, const T& cont, std::function<img::DrawParams(int)>& func )
 ```